-Opioid painkillers are used to treat moderate to severe pain, such as after an operation or a serious injury, or pain from cancer.
-They are used when other weaker painkillers do not work.
+Opioid pain medicines are used to treat moderate to severe pain, such as after an operation or a serious injury, or pain from cancer.
+They are used when other weaker pain medicines do not work.
 Opioids are not recommended for the treatment of chronic (ongoing) pain that is not from cancer.

 Opioids work by binding to certain receptors in your brain and spinal cord which decreases pain and your reaction to pain, and it increases your tolerance for pain.